mohsinansare/Vehicle_Challenge8/README.md

 Coding App --Describes how to get details of the vehicles.
 If a Car, Truck, or Motorbike is selected.
 It returns the details of the vehicle.
 The details include type, model, year, vin#, right turn, left turn, and wheelie (this option is only for motorbikes).
 There is an option to exit the app which allows you to exit or get details of another vehicle.

+User Story

+AS a developer
+I WANT to update an existing application to include additional vehicle types So that I can comprehend and work with existing code bases.

 Acceptance Criteria:

 In the new terminal go to Cli.ts file and open the terminal integrated.